Scaling Network Topologies for Multi-User Entanglement Distribution: Scaling for different network topologies for multi-path in multi-user networks

 As shown earlier, networks behave differently when scaled to higher user competition environments.
 The aim is to see how the QKD secret key rates are affected by network topology, comparing results for a lower number of user pairs preferring multi-path routing to a higher number of user pairs that are more prone towards single-path routing.
 Now for applicability, networks shown in Sec.~\ref{3c} are made test beds for quantum communication via distributing a secret key between each user pair through quantum key distribution protocol.
 An ideal approach is used where the users perform operations that do not add decoherence.
 Thus, all the errors can be accounted for by the paths used.

 To calculate the secret key rate, we use the raw qubit rate~\cite{leone2021qunet},

-where $M$ is the number of user pairs in the network, and $P_0$ is the probability of the network failing to provide a single path between a user pair. $\langle\eta\rangle$ is the average efficiency of the path/s each user pair chooses to send their entangled pairs.
+where $M$ is the number of user pairs in the network, and $P_0$ is the probability of the network failing to provide a single path between a user pair. $\eta'$ is the transmission efficiency of the path/s used by each user pair to send their entangled pairs given in Eq.~\ref{6}.
 Lastly, $\tau$ is the number of temporal layers available to user pairs to ensure maximum success in finding a route.
 As for the QKD secret key rate per user pair, we use~\cite{Nemoto2016}